Agentic

 With agentic Generative Journey:

-• The agent then may use a custom data request to retrieve the order from your backend system
+• the agent may use a custom data request to retrieve the order from your backend

-• The agent may reference a knowledge base for return policies and automatically shares that info with the customer
+• it may reference a knowledge base for return policy details

-In practice, this one node can replace dozens of traditional workflow nodes, giving you far more flexibility and making your flows cleaner, smarter, and easier to maintain.
+In practice, this one node can replace many traditional workflow nodes, making complex tasks easier to build and maintain.

 Step 1: Set up tools